 HPPD is so rare that it wasn't included in the Diagnostics and Statical Manual of Mental Disorders (a real interesting read if you get the chance) until the 4th edition.
 The fifth is still being worked on.

 Thank you, guys, for all of the great music you wrote and played for us over the decades.
 Syd, thank you for helping shape the direction and future of Pink Floyd.
 Your work was my favorite, and "Piper" remains my favorite record from the band.
-We remember you and honor your contributions.
+Visit the official sites of Syd Barrett and Pink Floyd.